rayanthoney/github-slideshow/_posts/0000-01-02-rayanthoney.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Your text
+> “The world hates change yet it is the only thing that has
+> brought progress.”

+ – Charles F. Kettering

  Use the left arrow to go back!